JuliaPlots/UnicodePlots.jl/README.md

 At the moment there is one type of Canvas implemented:

   - **BrailleCanvas**:
     This type of canvas is probably the one with the highest resolution for Unicode plotting.
 It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
-This effectively turns every character into 8 pixels than can individually be manipulated using binary operations.
+This effectively turns every character into 8 pixels that can individually be manipulated using binary operations.

 ## Todo